Parser

 ~0.00004

-Thus, the more address is, the faster each address can be processed.
+Thus, the more addresses there are, the faster each address can be processed.
 You can also improve performance by using more workers for the data loader created with your data within the call.
 But note that this performance improvement is not linear.
 Furthermore, as of version 0.9.6, we now use Torch 2.0 and many other tricks to improve processing performance.
-Here a few: if the parser uses a GPU, it will pin the memory in the Dataloader and reduce some operations (e.g. useless .to(device)).
+Here are a few: if the parser uses a GPU, it will pin the memory in the Dataloader and reduce some operations (e.g. useless .to(device)).

 AddressParser